jhvoong/LetsTalk/readme.md

 ` openssl req -nodes -x509 -newkey rsa:4096 -keyout key.pem -subj "/C=US/ST=Oregon/L=Portland/O=Company Name/OU=Org/CN=example.com" -out cert.pem -days 365 `

-- The default ICE servers in use if none is specified in config is: `stun:stun.l.google.com:19302`
+- The default ICE server in use if none is specified in config is: `stun:stun.l.google.com:19302`

 - If no TLS key and cert path is specified, HTTP is used.

-- If Class session record is enabled, call sessions are recorded and uploaded to file server if a token is provided or file database.
+- If Class session record is enabled, call sessions are recorded and uploaded to Dropbox server if a dropbox token is provided or file database.

-- To generate a Dropbox token,

-# Browser support

-- To update when voice call is implemented

 # License